 Other steps in a Schnoodle’s grooming routine include:

 - Hair trimming every 6-12 weeks.
-See also: Doodle Grooming At Home: Video Tutorial Step-By-Step Guide
+See also: How to Groom a Doodle At Home: Online Course

 - Bathing before every haircut or when your pup gets smelly and dirty.
 See also: How To Bathe A Dog: Ultimate Guide To Bathing Doodles